Naproxen

-Naproxen, sold under the brand name Aleve among others, is a nonsteroidal anti-inflammatory drug (NSAID) used to treat pain, menstrual cramps, inflammatory diseases such as rheumatoid arthritis, gout and fever.
+Naproxen, sold under the brand name Aleve among others, is a nonsteroidal anti-inflammatory drug (NSAID) used to treat pain, menstrual cramps, and inflammatory diseases such as rheumatoid arthritis, gout and fever.
 It is taken orally.
 It is available in immediate and delayed release formulations.
 Onset of effects is within an hour and lasts for up to twelve hours.
+Naproxen is also available in salt form, naproxen sodium, which has better solubility when taken orally.

 Common side effects include dizziness, headache, bruising, allergic reactions, heartburn, and stomach pain.
 Severe side effects include an increased risk of heart disease, stroke, gastrointestinal bleeding, and stomach ulcers.
 The heart disease risk may be lower than with other NSAIDs.
 It is not recommended in people with kidney problems.
 Use is not recommended in the third trimester of pregnancy.

 Naproxen is a nonselective COX inhibitor.
 As an NSAID, naproxen appears to exert its anti-inflammatory action by reducing the production of inflammatory mediators called prostaglandins.
 It is metabolized by the liver to inactive metabolites.

-Naproxen was patented in 1967, and approved for medical use in the United States in 1976.
-In the United States it is available over the counter and as a generic medication.
-In 2020, it was the 91st most commonly prescribed medication in the United States, with more than 8million prescriptions.
+Naproxen was patented in 1967 and approved for medical use in the United States in 1976.
+In the United States it is available over-the-counter and as a generic medication.
+In 2023, it was the 103rd most commonly prescribed medication in the United States, with more than 6 million prescriptions.
+Naproxen is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

 Naproxen's medical uses are related to its mechanism of action as an anti-inflammatory compound.
 Naproxen is used to treat a variety of inflammatory conditions and symptoms that are due to excessive inflammation, such as pain and fever (naproxen has fever-reducing, or antipyretic, properties in addition to its anti-inflammatory activity).
-Naproxen's anti-inflammatory properties may relieve with pain caused by inflammatory conditions such as migraine, osteoarthritis, kidney stones, rheumatoid arthritis, psoriatic arthritis, gout, ankylosing spondylitis, menstrual cramps, tendinitis, and bursitis.
+Naproxen's anti-inflammatory properties relieve pain caused by inflammatory conditions such as migraine, osteoarthritis, kidney stones, rheumatoid arthritis, psoriatic arthritis, gout, ankylosing spondylitis, menstrual cramps, tendinitis, and bursitis.
+Naproxen has also proven effective for acute post-operative pain.

 Naproxen sodium is used as a "bridge therapy" in medication-overuse headache to slowly take patients off other medications.

 Available formulations

-Naproxen sodium is available as both an immediate release and as an extended release tablet.
-The extended release formulations (sometimes called "sustained release", or "enteric coated") take longer to take effect than the immediate release formulations, and therefore are less useful when immediate pain relief is desired.
-Extended release formulations are more useful for the treatment of chronic, or long-lasting, conditions, in which long-term pain relief is desirable.
+Naproxen sodium is available as both an immediate-release and an extended-release tablet.
+The extended-release formulations (sometimes called "sustained release", or "enteric coated") take longer to take effect than the immediate-release formulations and therefore are less useful when immediate pain relief is desired.
+Extended-release formulations are more useful for the treatment of chronic, or long-lasting, conditions, in which long-term pain relief is desirable.

 Pregnancy and lactation

+As with all non-steroidal anti-inflammatory medications (NSAIDs), naproxen use should be avoided in pregnancy due to the importance of prostaglandins in vascular and renal function in the fetus.
+NSAIDs should especially be avoided in the third trimester.
 Small amounts of naproxen are excreted in breast milk.
 However, adverse effects are uncommon in infants breastfed from a mother taking naproxen.